No Win No Fee Medical Negligence Claims

 Minimises financial risks

 When a claim is unsuccessful you risk losing the financial investments that have gone into pursuing a medical negligence claim.
-But with a No Win No Fee agreementin place, you do not have to worry about the cost of hiring a specialist medical negligence expert.
+But with a No Win No Fee agreement in place, you do not have to worry about the cost of hiring a specialist medical negligence expert.

-Your solicitor only receive a success fee at the end of your case which is approximately 0-25% of your final compensation.
+Your solicitor only recieves a success fee at the end of your case which is approximately 0-25% of your final compensation.
 However, if your claim is unsuccessful, you won’t have to pay a penny.

 How We Can Help

 Your first contact with us at nhsnegligenceclaim.com will definitely build your trust in our team of orthopaedic medical negligence claim solicitors.
-We will ask about your experience, listen carefully to your concerns, then investigate your case thoroughly to determine whether you have grounds for a good compensation.
+We will ask about your experience, listen carefully to your concerns, then investigate your case thoroughly to determine whether you have grounds for good compensation.

 So if you or any of your loved ones have suffered medical negligence – irrespective of the condition, provided it was a clear act of orthopaedic negligence, you can reach out to us today and we will prove that you suffered an injury and get you the compensation you deserve.